aczw/cuda-path-tracer/README.md

   - For each ray, find intersections with scene geometry, if any.
   - If enabled, discard intersections that traveled out of bounds.
   - If enabled, sort the paths by the material they intersected with.
-  - For each intersection, calculate its color contribution, and determine the next ray (technically the _previous_ ray, since we're choosing a $\omega_i$ to travel to).
+  - For each intersection, calculate its color contribution, and determine the next ray.[^3]
   - If enabled, discard intersections that have hit a light source.
   - If we've reached the max depth or we've discarded all paths, break out of the loop.
 Otherwise, repeat another iteration.
 - Gather all the final color contribution for each pixel, and append it to our image data.